Stardust-Labs/bash-startup/README.md

 After running the script, .bash-extensions/.startup must be sourced in the local .bashrc file.

 .bash-exports may require manual changes if the HOME directory is not /home/jamekrut.

+Aliases and exports contain references to the Android SDK in the source directory.
+As the SDK receives frequent updates, its installation is not included in this script and must be performed manually after running crostini-start.sh.